codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 **How to**
 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
-1. Sync an application:
-  * Select the application to sync, and do one of the following:
+1. To sync an application, select the application to sync, and do one of the following:
   * From the context menu on the right, select **Synchronize**.
   * On the top-right, click **Synchronize**.

-  Sync a resource:
+1. To sync a resource:
   * Click the application with the resource to sync.
   * In the **Current State** tab, open the context menu of the resource, and then select **Sync**.